hauqxngo/NomNom/README.md

 - For registered users:
   - Add a random recipe to your to-cook list ✓
   - Add your own recipe ✓
-  - Add a recipe link you stumbled accross somewhere (ex: videos from YouTube, Instagram, Tiktok, etc) ✓
+  - Add a recipe link you stumbled across somewhere (ex: videos from YouTube, Instagram, Tiktok, etc) ✓
   - Check your recipe off the list after you made one ✓

 ## User Flows